The CarbonNeutral Protocol Index

 From the date of publication of the GHG Protocol Scope 2 amendment, entities using the GHG Corporate Protocol to meet the GHG inventory requirements of The CarbonNeutral Protocol are required to meet its Scope 2 Guidance, as officially amended from time to time by the WRI.

-Entities using any other GHG inventory standard recognised under The CarbonNeutral Protocol are subject to The CarbonNeutral Protocol’s original requirements that:
+Entities using any other GHG inventory standard recognized under The CarbonNeutral Protocol are subject to The CarbonNeutral Protocol’s original requirements that:

-2. Emissions from energy supplied as “green”, “clean,” or “low-carbon” can be treated as zero where the energy consumed has been fully offset by the supplier or a third party using carbon credits that meet the requirements of The CarbonNeutral Protocol
+2. Emissions from energy supplied as “green,” “clean,” or “low-carbon” can be treated as zero where the energy consumed has been fully offset by the supplier or a third party using carbon credits that meet the requirements of The CarbonNeutral Protocol (as detailed in Technical Specifications 4.2.1)

-For more information see: RECS International, 2020, Maximising the reliability and impact of buying renewables: guidance for market participants, link
+For more information see: RECS International, 2020, Maximising the reliability and impact of buying renewables: guidance for market participants, https://recs.org/app/uploads/documents/Maximising-reliability-and-impact-guidance_FINAL.pdf&file_type=documents.

 This guidance details how EACs may be applied to emissions resulting from: